thiniv2/KawaiGarden/README.md

+only supports android.
-at the moment to download KawaiigGarden go to bit.ly/kawaiigarden
+to get the apk go to bit.ly/kawaiigarden